Father,

 3. Made a decision to turn our will and our lives over to the care of God as we understood Him, praying only for knowledge of His will for us.

 4. Made a searching and fearless moral inventory of ourselves and sought to discover our own Spirit willed and God desired spiritual gift and limit our area of ministry to the one in which the Lord called and equipped us.
+5. Admitted to God, to ourselves, and to another human being the exact nature of our wrongs committed when we were stressed due to overextending ourselves.

 6. Were entirely ready to have God remove all these defects of character and all things in our lives we said yes to when He said no.